 Table A2.7: Age at presentation: 8 weeks to 59 months – MenB only

 Note: Subtract previous doses given.
 Three doses of MenB are funded for all infants up to age 12 months (inclusive).
 A catch-up programme is available for those aged under 5 years until 31 August 2025.
-If MenB was started before the age 5 years, then the funded course can be completed.
+If MenB was started before age 5 years, then the funded course can be completed.

 Dose